How To Edit Your WordPress User Profile

-Hover over this section with your mouse and it will expand with an image of your Gravatar, your name and username, and links to your “Profile Screen” and a “Log Out” link …
+Hover over this area with your mouse and it displays your Gravatar image, your name and username, and links pointing to your “Profile Screen” and a “Log Out” link …

-You can also edit your user profile using the dashboard menu by going to Users > Your Profile …
+You can also access your user profile using the dashboard navigation menu by going to Users > Your Profile …

 - Personal Options